 The stretch reflex is a muscle contraction that occurs in response to stretching within the muscle.
 When a muscle lengthens, the muscle spindles are stretched and alpha motor neuron activity increases.
 This causes the stretched muscle fibers to contract.

 This reflex normally protects the muscles from injury and tears, but it also makes them more difficult to stretch.
 To get around this, therapists recommend taking advantage of reciprocal inhibition.
 This occurs when the one muscle group activates and the brain inhibits the stretch reflex of the opposing muscle.

-Therefore, to stretch your spastic muscle, you must activate the opposite muscle.
+Therefore, to use this technique to stretch your spastic muscle, you must activate the opposite muscle.
 For example, if your calf muscles are tight, activate your shin muscles.
 Then, after a few seconds, you will relax that muscle and start stretching the spastic muscle.

 This approach is effective but can be dangerous if not done correctly, so only try it under the supervision of your therapist.

 Finally, in some cases, surgery may be needed to correct otherwise irreversible contracture deformities.
-Contractures not only shorten muscles, but they also can damage bones and ligaments.
+Contractures not only shorten muscles but also can damage bones and ligaments.

 Some of these surgeries have long and painful recoveries, so it’s best to take early action to prevent the need for surgery.

-Contractures after brain injury can occur for a number of reasons.
-The most common causes of contractures are inactivity and prolonged spasticity.
+Contractures after brain injury can occur for several reasons.
+The most common causes of contractures are physical inactivity and prolonged spasticity.